 Japanese online retail giant Rakuten is currently believed to be working on a cryptocurrency payment solution that will be integrated into its upcoming app upgrade.
 Speculation mounted after the company’s recently released financial report highlighted several key features that will be available on its new app version.

-Notable features include credit card integration as well as QR code payments.
+Notable features include credit card integration as well as QR code payments and pay per click payments thanks to a service similar to lawyer PPC management.
 Details reveal that the app’s Rakuten Payment feature will have two major options, Rakuten Edy, which is the firm’s credit card processing service, and Everybody’s Bitcoin.